loganjameshart/cli-emailer/README.md

 ## Note

 - This script supports sending emails through an SMTP server.
-Make sure you have the correct SMTP server host and port information if it's not hardcoded in the script.
+Make sure you have the correct SMTP server host and port information if it's not hardcoded in the `config.ini` file.

 - Ensure that your email account allows "less secure apps" or generate an "app password" if you encounter authentication issues.